xtuml/otel2pv/docs/user/Consumers_User_Manual.md

     }
 }
 ```
+#### Failure Handling
+The `AMQPOneConsumer` will handle the following error types:

+- `InvalidError` - The error is due to an invalid input of some kind.
+The AMQPOneConsumer will "Reject" the message and it will be sent to the dead letter queue.
+- `SendError` - The error is due to an error that occurred while sending the output onwards.
+The AMQPOneConsumer will "Release" the message and it will be sent back to the queue with the delivery count incremented.
+- `FullError` - The application has declared that it is in a "full" state and cannot accept any more input.
+The AMQPOneConsumer will "Modify" the message and it will be sent back to the queue with the delivery count incremented.

 ### RabbitMQConsumer
 The `RabbitMQConsumer` is a consumer that uses the AMQP0.9.1 protocol to receive messages from a queue.
 The configuration has the following structure: